saysora/p5/README.md

 #### Questions

 Feel free to open an issue here on github if you're having trouble with the theme.
-You can also contact me through dsicord at Saysora#3418
+You can also contact me through the discord.